 The presentation continued to review information about upstream carbon dioxide emissions for natural gas.
-PSE uses the Intergovernmental Panel on Climate Change Fourth Assessment Report (AR4) 100year global warming potentials (GWP), as directed by the EPA and the Department of Ecology.
+PSE uses the Intergovernmental Panel on Climate Change Fourth Assessment Report (AR4) 100-year global warming potentials (GWP), as directed by the EPA and the Department of Ecology.
 PSE used data from Vancouver, BC as they have available data.
 PSE found their emission rate to be 0.009484 metric tons/MMBtu.
 This number was used to develop levelized costs

-- Comment (Doug Howell): You should use AR5 for the 20-year standard.
-We do not know if the information from BC is complete. - PSE Response: AR5 hasn't been adopted by government bodies.
+Comment (Doug Howell): You should use AR5 for the 20-year standard.
+We do not know if the information from BC is complete.

+- PSE Response: AR5 hasn't been adopted by government bodies.
 The UN, the Kyoto Protocol, the Paris Climate Accords and Washington state carbon guidelines use AR4. - Comment (Doug Howell): Gas also comes from the Rockies.
-PSE should include information from the Rockies in addition to BC data. - This comment was supported by Vashon Island Climate Action Group, League of Women Voters, Bridle Trails and CENSE.
+PSE should include information from the Rockies in addition to BC data.

-Question (Kevin Jones): Measuring upstream leaks has not been accurate.
+This comment was supported by Vashon Island Climate Action Group, League of Women Voters, Bridle Trails and CENSE. - PSE Response: Thank you for your comment and suggestion. - Question (Kevin Jones): Measuring upstream leaks has not been accurate.
 Some reporting says upstream leaks are underreported.
 Will you vary the 100-year timeframe and amount of methane leaks?
-A 10 to 12 year plan might better encapsulate peak methane impacts.

-- PSE Response: We are not varying these numbers.
+A 10 to 12 year plan might better encapsulate peak methane impacts. - PSE Response: We are not varying these numbers.
 This is the first time we have done this upstream emission research.
 It is a first start.
 It would be great to have numbers from the Rockies and other basins. - Question (Kevin Jones): I am disturbed you will not change this number.
 The idea we have to wait for mandates is concerning.

-This comment was supported by CENSE, Union of Concerned Scientists, League of Women Voters, Sierra Club, Citizens' Climate Lobby and King County.

-- PSE Response: Scenarios take a very long time to complete, sensitivities are shorter.
+This comment was supported by CENSE, Union of Concerned Scientists, League of Women Voters, Sierra Club, Citizens' Climate Lobby and King County. - PSE Response: Scenarios take a very long time to complete, sensitivities are shorter.
 We can do more with sensitivities. - Comment (Doug Howell): PSE seems to undervalue the impact of methane.
-The basis of law is not acceptable.

-Comment (Elyette Weinstein): The law does not prohibit you from doing more than the law requires.
+The basis of law is not acceptable. - Comment (Elyette Weinstein): The law does not prohibit you from doing more than the law requires.
 As a former lawyer, PSE should go above the limit of the law.
-Vashon Island Climate Action Group and other organizations supported this comment.

-Question (Rob Briggs): Emission rate is given in metric tons/mmbtu.
-Can you say it as a percent?
-PSE Response: PSE will look into providing the total mass emissions as a percent.

-Comment (Doug Howell): Emission rates are usually around nine to 10 percent.
-What percentage of the emissions is accounted for in its leakage?

-PSE Response: About 22 percent of the total mass emissions from upstream processes will come from fugitive losses.
-The rate calculate fugitive losses was derived using data from the BC Provincial inventory.
+Vashon Island Climate Action Group and other organizations supported this comment. - Question (Rob Briggs): Emission rate is given in metric tons/MMbtu.
+I am familiar with the literature, and this is not a standard way to express units for methane leakage.
+Can you say it as a percent? - PSE Response: PSE will look into providing the total mass emissions as a percent. - Comment (Doug Howell): Emission rates are usually around nine to 10 percent.
+What percentage of the emissions is accounted for in its leakage? - PSE Response: About 22 percent of the total mass emissions from upstream processes will come from fugitive losses.
+The rate reflects fugitive losses was derived using data from the BC Provincial inventory.